 That’s why AICR is a member of the World Cancer Research Fund (WCRF) International.

 AICR works side-by-side with WCRF International and is united through a shared vision and mission and also through executive leadership.

-A Message from Marilyn Gentry, Executive Director of AICR and President of the WCRF Global Network
+A Message from Marilyn Gentry, President of AICR and the WCRF Global Network

 "We believe the end of cancer begins with research and education.
 Science shows that about a third of the most common cancers can be prevented through healthy diet and lifestyle choices and, as President of AICR and the WCRF global network, I believe this lifesaving message is worth sharing.